 GCOM Community Health Monitoring & Data Visualization

-To address these needs GCOM provides a dynamic data management platform anchored by a domain-specific data model and includes flexible data integration and powerful data virtualization capabilities.
-This platform is wrapped with a configurable Epidemiology and Community Health Data visualization layer that is easily consumable by citizens, community-based service providers, policymakers, and researchers.
+To address these needs, GCOM provides a dynamic data management platform anchored by a domain-specific data model and includes flexible data integration and powerful data virtualization capabilities.
+This platform is wrapped with a configurable Epidemiology and Community Health Data visualization layer easily consumable by citizens, community-based service providers, policymakers, and researchers.
 Advanced query features allow ordinary users to explore data at several levels of granularity by easily slicing and dicing across multiple dimensions in a single screen.
 Citizens and service providers can find the best and most up-to-date information on diseases in their communities, trend data for community health, and seasonal issues like flu or other infectious diseases in their neighborhoods.
 Also, the state and local leaders/ policymakers can access the information they need to make decisions on how to deploy resources to tackle immediate and long-term health issues.